 If you’re using an iPhone 7, press and hold the power button and volume down button until the Apple logo disappears and reappears on the screen.

-If you have an iPhone 8 or newer, press and release the volume up button, then the volume down button, then press and hold the side button until the Apple logo appears.
+If you have an iPhone 8 or newer, press and release the volume up button, then press and release the volume down button, then press and hold the side button until the Apple logo disappears and reappears.

 2. iOS Update, Restore, and Data Transfer Problems Between Your iPhone And Computer